leejin21/leejin21/README.md

 ### 🌟 About Me

 Hello there!
-I am a full-stack developer, using react, nodejs, express, django.
+I am a server-side developer, using nodejs, express, django, react.

 ##### These days, I am working on ...
 - Damda app: Android, Server